Insatiable (Darren Hayes song): Music video

-The music video showcases Darren Hayes looking at videos of an actress that he is infatuated with.
-The video continues with Hayes showing he has allowed his hair to grow, and has dyed it blonde, which is his natural hair colour.
+The music video showcases Hayes looking at videos of an Italian starlet that he is infatuated with.
+The black-and-white visuals in the music video were based on 1960s Italian romances such as La dolce vita.
+Hayes is also shown with longer hair that has been dyed blonde, which is his natural hair colour.

 Hayes said in a HuffPost piece in 2022 that although US label executives were initially enthusiastic about the song itself, after they were shown a rough cut of the video, they feared Hayes appeared "too gay" for American audiences and wanted to "overhaul" his image "so as not to scare off fans".
+In a 2022 interview with Billboard, he also added that he did not know that his team had hired a female model for the video: "They secretly cast a female, and filmed her on the days that I wasn't on set.
+They created a narrative in the edit where this woman was looking for me in a club.
+When I saw the edit put together, I was just horrified, because I was never trying to portray myself as a straight man."